What is the mortgage application process?

-During our review, we may request additional documents from you.
-It's important that you respond to these requests quickly so we can keep your loan moving and close as early as possible.
-Learn more about mortgage underwriting.
+Your Customer Advocate will also contact you during underwriting.
+Your advocate will guide you through the process and answer your questions.
+Your advocate may request additional documents from you.
+It's important that you respond to these requests promptly so we can keep your loan moving forward.

 About title searches

 A title search examines the history of the home's ownership.
-It verifies the seller is the legal owner of the house you are buying.
-And it makes sure there are no liens against the property, which are legal claims on the house that result from an unpaid debt.
+For purchase transactions, the title search verifies the seller is the legal owner of the house you are buying.
+And it makes sure there are no liens against the property, which are claims that result from an unpaid debt.

 About home inspections

-A home inspection is different than a home appraisal.
-A home inspection identifies problems with the house that need to be addressed before the sale closes.
-These problems can include structural problems, issues with the electrical, plumbing, or heating and cooling systems, a leaky roof or termite damage.
-Some government-backed mortgages may require a home inspection as well.
+A home inspection identifies problems that need to be addressed before the sale closes.
+These problems can include structural problems, issues with the electrical, plumbing, or heating and cooling systems, a leaky roof, or termite damage.
+Homebuyers often request an inspection of the home they want to buy, too.
 Learn more about home inspections.

-Approving your mortgage application
+About approving your mortgage application

-Scheduling a closing date
+Step 6: Scheduling your closing date

-Closing on your mortgage
+Step 7: Close on your mortgage

 The legal requirements for closings vary by state.
 Some states require spouses or witnesses to attend closing.
 An attorney may have to conduct your closing depending on the state where you live too.